immunogenomics/amp_phase1_ra/README.md

 2. [UCSC Cell Browser](https://immunogenomics.io/cellbrowser/): view single-cell RNA-seq datasets for rheumatoid arthritis and lupus.
 3. [Broad Institue Single Cell Portal](https://portals.broadinstitute.org/single_cell/study/amp-phase-1): view single-cell RNA-seq datasets for rheumatoid arthritis and lupus.

+Send us (kslowikowski@gmail.com, jmears@broadinstitute.org, and fanzhang@broadinstitute.org) an email if you have any quesitons for the websites.

 ## Data Availability

 The raw data of this study are available at:

 1. ImmPort (study accession code SDY998 and SDY999)
 2. dbGAP (study accession: phs001457.v1.p1).

-3. Send me (fanzhang@broadinstitute.org) an email if you have any quesitons or requests for data download.
+Send us (fanzhang@broadinstitute.org or jmears@broadinstitute.org) an email if you have any quesitons or requests for data download.

 ## Getting Started